klavinslab/aquaverse/docs/protocol_developer/style_guide.md

 * Important notes.

 # Best Practices for Comments and Titles
+* what is the doc section for -- it's not used a lot -- it should probably have the description of what the protocol is for, special notes, etc.

 * What is the purpose of comments?
+Do we want to follow the yard/rdoc style we're already using within the aquarium code itself?
     * Right now we have comments that say things like " # This method tells the technician to set up the power supply." followed by a show block with title "set up power supply".
 * Can be useful for explaining details of a calculation, that kind of thing.
 * Delete sections of commented out code -- if you might want it later you can always mark that you took it out at certain revision #.